The morphology and interface structure of titanium on graphene: Results/Discussion

 In summary, we find that increasing Gr thickness leads to higher Ti diffusivity on the Gr surface, resulting in epitaxial islands with a lower nucleation density and hence larger size.
 We suggest, based on the comparison with DFT calculations, that the observed Gr thickness dependence is due to surface roughness which decreases with increasing Gr thickness, analogous to previous observations for Au on Gr \cite{thomsen2022suspended}.
 We summarize our findings in Table 2 along with other data that will be discussed next.

-\section{Effect of deposition temperature on Ti morphology}
+\subsection{Effect of deposition temperature on Ti morphology}

 As a means of Ti morphology control, we now discuss samples where Ti has been deposited on Gr at elevated temperatures.
-Figure 3(a) shows a TEM image of 1L and 2L Gr after 1 nm Ti deposition while heating to 400~$\degree$C. Additional images of 1L, 2L, and 3L Gr with Ti deposited at room temperature, 300~$\degree$C, and 400~$\degree$C are provided in Fig.~S4 and S5.
+Figure 3(a) shows a TEM image of 1L and 2L Gr after 1 nm Ti deposition while heating to 400\,$\degree$C. Additional images of 1L, 2L, and 3L Gr with Ti deposited at room temperature, 300\,$\degree$C, and 400\,$\degree$C, corresponding to 0.30-0.35 $T_{\mathrm{M}}$, are provided in Fig.~S4-S8.

 There is a marked difference in the Ti morphology between 1L and 2L or 3L Gr after a heated Ti deposition.
-The difference is more evident than that seen for room temperature deposition.
-On 2L and 3L Gr heated deposition produces faceted islands that approach the Winterbottom equilibrium shape of hexagonally close-packed Ti (inset, Fig.~3(a); see \textit{Methods} for calculation details) \cite{winterbottom1967equilibrium}.
+The difference is more evident than that seen for room temperature depositions.
+On 2L and 3L Gr, heated deposition produces faceted islands that approach the Winterbottom equilibrium shape of hexagonally close-packed Ti (inset, Fig.~3(a); see \textit{Methods} for calculation details) \cite{winterbottom1967equilibrium}.
 It is typical for metallic islands to exhibit dendritic growth at lower temperatures and compact, faceted growth at higher temperatures, due to increased adatom diffusion along island edges as well as diminished kinetic limitations \cite{zhang1997atomistic}.
-The diffraction pattern for 2L Gr (Fig.~3(b)) shows that the faceted Ti islands are epitaxially aligned with the Gr.
-Furthermore, we estimate that 15-20\% of the islands are rotated 30$\degree$ with respect to the expected epitaxial alignment.
-Hence, the effect of increasing the temperature is generally to form compact and faceted islands.
-This is similar to literature observations of Nb, Au, and Ti on few-layer Gr \cite{reidy2022mechanisms}, corresponding to a reduction of the influence of kinetic factors at elevated temperatures.
+Our islands in fact exhibit a variety of morphologies, similar to the coexistence between different morphologies that is known for Pt and Al islands deposited at intermediate temperatures between 0.2-0.3~$T_{\mathrm{M}}$ (see Fig.~3.15 in \cite{michely2012islands}).
+We expect the morphology to converge towards the Winterbottom shape at temperatures above 0.3~$T_{\mathrm{M}}$: literature observations of Nb, Au, and Ti on few-layer Gr \cite{reidy2022mechanisms} also approached the Winterbottom morphology as the temperature was increased.

+We also find that $N$ decreases with increasing temperature.
+We estimate $N_{\mathrm{2L,\,300\,\degree C}}$=100~µm$^{-2}$ and $N_{\mathrm{3L,\,300\,\degree C}}$=160~µm$^{-2}$ for 2L and 3L Gr, respectively, at a deposition temperature of 300\,$\degree$C. At a deposition temperature of 400\,$\degree$C, we measure $N_{\mathrm{2L,\,400\,\degree C}}$=12~µm$^{-2}$ on 2L Gr.
+This data was extracted from Fig.~S6.
+Such a decrease in $N$ is expected in a thermally activated diffusion process and suggests that defects do not dominate the diffusion properties of Ti on 2L or 3L~Gr.
+We did not extract values for $N$ for 1L Gr at 300\,$\degree$C due to the highly irregular shape of the Ti islands (see Fig.~S4-S6) and the fact that at 400\,$\degree$C, 1L Gr displays a nearly continuous Ti film from which nucleation sites cannot be discerned.